akosfurton/stackoverflow_auto_mod/analysis_report.md

 ## Duplicates
 For duplicate posts, a cosine similarity metric of the TF-IDF/BERT vectors would be used to classify similar posts.
-Mark the most recently posted post a duplicate.
+For posts that meet a desired threshold of similarity, mark the mos recently posted post as a duplicate.

 ## Spam
 For spam posts, the model would likely perform better than random (spam may